What is the Community of Scholars Program?

 COSP Writing Inititative

-To build community, COSP hosts social gatherings throughout the year for students and their families.
-Events may include Movie & Game Nights, Identity-Based Lunches, and Achieve & Uplift: A Community of Scholars Program Graduation Celebration.
+To build community, COSP hosts social gatherings throughout the year for our Scholars.
+Events may include Movie & Game Nights, Identity-Based Community lunches, and collaborations with the COSP-Affiliated Student Organizations (graduate student orgs that are BIPOC-serving).

 Identity-Based Community Listservs

-In 2018, COSP began developing Identity-Based Community (IBC) Listservs for graduate students of social identity groups who do not currently have a means to connect and/or for whom COSP Scholars are requesting connections be made.
+COSP Scholars may sign up for COSP Identity-Based Community (IBC) Listservs.
+The listservs were created by graduate student requests for social identity groups who do not currently have a means to connect and/or for whom COSP Scholars request connections be made.
+The IBC Listservs offer COSP Scholars the opportunity to connect with each other to share experiences, resources, and events.

 Sign up here to join one or more of our current listservs.
-Please only sign up to join if you, yourself, are a member of that identity group.
-The listservs are NOT a place for allies or people seeking to perform research on these groups.
+While any COSP Scholar may join, the IBC Listservs are ideally not a place for allies or non-identifying people seeking to perform research on these groups.

 - Asian American Grads